JacksonTE/game-boy-emulator/README.md

 - Three preset colour palettes and a custom colour palette with selectable colours.

 ## Planned Features
-- Implement the Audio Processing Unit (APU) to recreate sound from Game Boy ROMs.
+- Implement the Audio Processing Unit to recreate sound from Game Boy ROMs.
 - Implement save state exporting and cartridge ram exporting.
 - Port to browser with Emscripten.
-- Add support for Game Boy Color (CGB) games.
+- Add support for Game Boy Color games.

 ## Compilation
 **Windows**